Menstruation – Secrets About The Monthly Cycle

 Understanding Menstrual Flow Types

-Menstrual flows vary from person to person.
-Here’s a glimpse of what to expect:
+Menstrual flow varies from person to person.
+Here’s a little aste of what awaits you:

 Light Flow: